SOR LH 12

-SOR LH 12 is an turistic bus and long-distance coach produced by bus manufacturer SOR from the Czech Republic since 2005.
+SOR LH 12 is a touristic bus and long-distance coach produced by Czech bus manufacturer SOR since 2005.

 Construction features

-LH 12 is two-axle bus with a semi-self supporting bodywork which is welded from closed steel profiles.
+LH 12 is a two-axle bus with a semi-self supporting bodywork which is welded from closed steel profiles.
 The outer part of the body is lined with flashing, the interior is lined with plastic sheeting.
-Some of the lower part of the skeleton are made of stainless steel.
+Some of the lower parts of the skeleton are made of stainless steel.
 The engine and manual gearbox are located at the rear of the vehicle under the floor.
-Rear driven axle is the Spanish brand DANA, front axle of custom design is trapezoidal with independent wheel suspension.
+Rear-driven axle is the Spanish brand DANA, front axle of custom design is trapezoidal with independent wheel suspension.
 Seats for passengers are disposed on the raised pedestals are spaced 2 + 2 central aisle.
 The luggage compartment under the floor of the car has a volume of 8 m³.
-Bus has two doors.
-The first is located in front of the front axle, the latter can be customized placed in front of or behind the rear axle.
+The bus has two doors.
+The first is located in front of the front axle, the latter can be customized to be placed in front of or behind the rear axle.